bitflate/bitflate.github.io/_posts/2020-05-10-bitcoin-volatility.markdown

 <img src="/assets/images/JohnVallis5Year.png" alt="JohnVallis5Year" style="border: 1px solid #aaa" />

+John Vallis set a reminder in 5 years.
 If Bitcoin's price volatility goes down by then, I will admit that I am wrong.
 The Bitflate experiment will fold.
 Until then, let's enjoy the ride.

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*